PavanRangani/docs/docs/prd/aggregated-report/manage-aggregate-report.md

 - User can also change the position of `Section under the legal entity` and legal entity.
   - On hover of the entity or section, shows UP and DOWN icon.
 On click, change the position.
+  - If the `Entity` has no report available then UP & DOWN icon is not visible.
   - On UP section will move upward, On DOWN section will move downward
   - UP or DOWN will be disable when movement in respective direction is not possible.
     - Cases: